Best Student Loans in South Africa - Complete Guide

 Which bank is best for student loans in South Africa?

 Various private banks offer student loans in South Africa.
-Each bank offers different rates, some have minimum loan value, while others offer flexible payment plans.
+Each bank offers different rates; some have a minimum loan value, while others offer flexible payment plans.
 The best bank is the bank that meets your criteria.

 What are the documents required for a student loan in South Africa?